mozilla/CSOL-site/README.md

 Note that instead of providing AWS credentials, you can specify a pathname in `CSOL_AWS_FAKE_S3_DIR`.
 This is for development purposes only, and will store all uploaded files in the local filesystem instead of S3.

+## Database

+The database can be sync'd by running

+    npm run-script sync-db

+Any migrations can be run with

+    npm run-script migrate-db